srimuthurajesh/Tech-Notes/PHP/php.md

 2. Multiline: ```/* block comments*/```
 3. Single line: ```#shell comments```

-### IDENTIFIERS
+### Identifiers
 - Anything that has a value is called Identifier- total 77

 ```__halt_compiler(), abstract, and, array, as, break, callable, case, catch, class, clone, const, continue, declare, default, die(), dom, echo, else, elseif, empty(), enddeclare, endfor, endforeach, endif, endswitch, endwhile, eval(), exit(), extends, final, finally, for, foreach, function, global, goto, include_once, instanceof, insteadof, interface, isset, list, namespace, new, or, print, private, protected, public, require, require_once, return, static, switch, throw, trait, try, unset, use, var, while, xor, yield```

+### Datatype :
-DATAYPE : 	Loosely typed language, no datatypes syntax
+- Loosely typed language, no datatypes syntax
-			1.Scalar -
+1. Scalar
-				a)int - whole number, equivalent C lang ‘long’ .
+	a) int - whole number, equivalent C lang ‘long’ .
 32Bit. –2,147,483,648 to +2,147,483,647.
 		can be written in decimal, hexadecimal (prefixed with 0x), and
 		octal notation (prefixed with 0), and can include + / - signs
-				b)float  - real number, eqv to C lang ‘double’.
+	b) float  - real number, eqv to C lang ‘double’.
 2.2E–308 to 1.8E+308
-				c)string, - series of char. $str="rajesh"; $str[1];  $str{1};	//a
+	c) string, - series of char. $str="rajesh"; $str[1];  $str{1};	//a
 		heredoc- $string = <<<EOK rajesh EOK;
 	d)boolean -true or false, case sensitive, ((bool) other datatype) type-casting
-			2.Compound – object,
+3. Compound – object,
 		b)array - collection of key/value pair
 			   array use hash tables, which complexity is 0(1).

-			3.special - a) null - variable with no value.
+4. special - a) null - variable with no value.
 		it has been assigned the constant NULL.
 			it has not been set to any value yet.
 			it has been unset().
 	b) resource - 	special data type, represent a PHP extension resource such as a database query, an open file, a database connection, and lots of other external types.
 You will never directly use this type, but will pass to the relevant functions

 			Indirect reference variable: $name="rajesh";    $$name="good boy";      echo $rajesh;
 			we can declare variable without variable name.	//$var;